-As companies aggregate more and more data from multiple data sources into cloud data warehouses in order to remove silos and find insights across disparate data, there can be one big stumbling point: access to sensitive data.
+As companies aggregate more and more data from multiple data sources into cloud data warehouses in order to remove silos and find insights across disparate data, there can be one big stumbling point: data warehouse security.

-Cloud data platform admins have virtually unlimited control over a company’s instance.
+Cloud data warehouse admins have virtually unlimited control over a company’s instance.
 They set up security protocols, they set up users and access, they manage the data flows in and out.
-While you might trust your admin, can you trust that their credentials will never be stolen or misused?
+You might trust your admin, but can you trust that their credentials will never be stolen or misused?